 1. Paperwork - there are 2 packets of information that must be filled out.
 One is a basic overview and the second is more in-depth information needed for the certification process.

 2. Health Clearances - you will need to have a routine check-up and TB test screening.
-3. Federal and State Clearances - all prospective foster parents must be fingerprinted and have DOJ, FBI and Child Abuse clearances prior to certification.
+3. Federal and State Clearances - all prospective resource families must be fingerprinted and have DOJ, FBI and Child Abuse clearances prior to certification.

 4. Preparation and Home Inspection - all homes prior to certification must have a home inspection done to insure all state guidelines are met.

-5. Training - all foster parents must complete several hours of orientation training prior to certification.
+5. Training - all resource families must complete several hours of orientation training prior to certification.
 (Note: 30 hours for Riverside County) 6.
-First Aid/CPR - all foster parents must be First Aid/CPR certified.
+First Aid/CPR - all resource families must be First Aid/CPR certified.

 If you do not know who to contact regarding your crisis situations or concerns, the Administration for Children and Families (ACF)of the U.S. Department of Health and Human Services maintains a list of resources.
 Contact information for State, local, tribal, and private organizations that address a range of child, youth, and family issues.
 Childhelp is a national organization that provides crisis assistance and other counseling and referral services is staffed 24 hours a day, 7 days a week, with professional crisis counselors who have access to a database of 55,000 emergency, social service, and support resources.
 All calls are anonymous.
 Contact them at 1.800.4.A.CHILD.
 (1.800.422.4453)